-Prime Minister Jacinda Ardern says cannabis referendum announcements will be later this week
+Prime Minister Jacinda Ardern says cannabis referendum announcements will be tomorrow

-Prime Minister Jacinda Ardern said Cabinet made some decisions about the cannabis referendum in 2020 today, and Justice Minister Andrew Little would make announcements about that this week.
+Prime Minister Jacinda Ardern said Cabinet made some decisions about the cannabis referendum in 2020 today, and Justice Minister Andrew Little would make an announcement tomorrow.

 She said the referendum was about putting a question to the New Zealand public, not about formulating a Government position.